ad-freiburg/tokenization-repair/README.md

 ## Quickstart with Docker

-Install and run our method on a text file in four easy steps.
+Install and run the software on a text file in four easy steps.
 For GPU support see the step-by-step guide below.

 1. Clone the repository.